-The jack is wired directly to the battery and has a spade fuse between the battery and the power head.
+The jack is wired directly to the battery and has an spade fuse located in the battery box between the battery and the power head.
 For fuse information and part number, refer to section 8 - Maintenance of this manual.

-- Use the jack for lifting the trailer only.

-- Never get beneath the travel trailer when only the power jack supports it.

-- Support the vehicle by appropriate means.
+- · Use the jack for lifting the trailer only. - Never get beneath the travel trailer when only the power jack supports it. - Support the vehicle by appropriate means.